 Time: 10:30 A.M. to 12:30 P.M., second Saturday of the month from September through May.

 Place: To Be Announced

 Cost: The application is $25, which helps cover the cost of the meeting room.
 There are no additional fees.
 If you apply and are not selected for this year’s Fellowship, you may apply in the future and the fee will be waived.

-The application period is closed for this year, but please contact Dr. Harty at (913) 341-1333 if you have questions or would like to know more about the program.
+The application period has not yet opened for this year, but please contact Dr. Harty at (913) 341-1333 if you have questions or would like to know more about the program.

 APsaA member Norman Kohn, M.D. produced a clear and concise animated public education video for those who are interesting in learning about the long-lasting benefits that psychoanalytic therapy can deliver, where medication and other forms of therapy fall short.

 Kansas City, MO 64108